 In dense rainforests and woodlands, lightning causes fires, which can destroy large sections of the forest.
 Therefore, many parrots are on high alert when lightning strikes should they need to flee for safety.

 Do Parrots Mind Loud Noises?

-How To Tell If A Parrot Is Scared Of Thunder?
+How To Tell If A Parrot Is Scared of Thunder?

-Fluffed Up Feathers
+Puffed Up Feathers

 It’s most commonly observed in lovebirds, cockatoos, African greys, and Eclectus parrots.
-Unfortunately, once self-mutilation begins, it’s hard to stop, even once the thunderstorm ends.
+Once self-mutilation begins, stopping it after the thunderstorm (or stress trigger) ends is difficult.